Set sail with MSC World America

 • Star of the Seas - Star of the Seas is a cruise ship being built for Royal Caribbean International.
 It will be the second Icon-class cruise ship built, following Icon of the Seas.
 She is scheduled to enter service on August 31, 2025, and will be homeported in Port Canaveral, Florida, USA.

-• Icon of the Seas - The Icon of the Seas, which debuted in 2024, exemplifies Royal Caribbean's devotion to innovation.
-This massive ship, which spans 20 decks and weighs a whopping 250,800 tons, has become the world's largest cruise ship.
-With a capacity of up to 7,600 people, it outperforms its predecessor, the Wonder of the Seas, in both size and magnificence.
+• Icon of the Seas - The Icon of the Seas debuted in 2024, exemplifying Royal Caribbean's devotion to innovation.
+This massive ship, which spans 20 decks and weighs 250,800 tons, has become the world's largest cruise ship.
+With a capacity of up to 7,600 people, it outperforms its predecessor, the Wonder of the Seas, in size and magnificence.

-Determining the "best" Royal Caribbean ships can be subjective, as it depends on individual preferences and priorities.
-However, based on various sources, including Royal Caribbean's own rankings, here are some ships often considered among the best:
+Determining the "best" Royal Caribbean ships can be subjective, depending on individual preferences and priorities.
+However, based on various sources, including Royal Caribbean's rankings, here are some ships often considered among the best:

 • Icon of the Seas: The World's largest cruise ship, Icon of the Seas, has the largest sea waterpark, with record-breaking slides like the Frightening Bolt and innovative Pressure Drop.

-• Harmony of the Seas: Renowned for its size and amenities, Harmony of the Seas is part of the Oasis Class, offering innovative features like the Ultimate Abyss slide and Central Park.
+• Harmony of the Seas: Renowned for its size and amenities, Harmony of the Seas is part of the Oasis Class and offers innovative features like the Ultimate Abyss slide and Central Park.

 • Symphony of the Seas: Another Oasis Class ship, Symphony of the Seas, is celebrated for its entertainment options, including Broadway shows, water slides, and diverse dining choices.